UseCondomsKid/Unity-Saving-System/README.md

 # Unity Advanced Saving System
 I needed a way to save and loading data efficiently in unity, so I decided to put in some time to create this saving system, and it turned out great!
 Let me show you how it works.

+## Installation
+- Clone this repository to your machine
+- Navigate to the "Assets" folder
+- Copy and paste the "Save System" folder found in the "Assets" folder to your Unity project
+- That's it!

+Let Unity compile everything, and once that's done, follow along to know how this plugin works.

 ## How it works

 - [Creating an ``ISaveable``](#creating-an-isaveable)